Kinship Care Policy

 As part of any Support Plan, the Local Authority will consider the Housing needs of any Kinship family.
 We will support moves to appropriate accommodation, where possible, if this will prevent the need for a child becoming looked after.
 In the first instance, this will always involve supporting the family to be prioritised for social housing.

-From 1 September 2021, the School Admissions Code provides that children being raised by Kinship Care carers under a Special Guardianship Order or Child Arrangements Order, who struggle to get a school place during the year, will be supported in finding one.
+From 1 September 2021, the School Admissions Code provides that children being raised by family and friends carers under a Special Guardianship Order or Child Arrangements Order, who struggle to get a school place during the year, will be supported in finding one.
+In addition, Pupil Premium for permanently placed children (also known as Pupil Premium Plus) was introduced in 2014.
+Pupil Premium Plus is awarded in recognition that many adopted and permanently placed children need extra support in school because of the circumstances that led to them being placed into care, and later being adopted or being placed on a SGO or CAO.
+See Pupil Premium Overview.

 The authority is under a duty to promote contact for all Children in Need, although this differs depending on whether or not the child is Looked After.